 The de novo DNA methyltransferases (DNMT3A and DNMT3B) establish cytosine methylation at CpG sites; an epigenetic modification that is essential for mammalian development.
 Mis-regulation of DNA methylation can lead to disease, in particular carcinogenesis.
 DNA methyltransferases require access to DNA to make covalent modifications to its structure, and genetic information packaged into chromatin must be opened up before these enzymes can do their job.
 This is achieved by chromatin remodellers, which can reposition nucleosomes to allow access to genetic material.

 The putative chromatin remodeller lymphoid-specific helicase (LSH) regulates de novo DNA methylation and is required for normal levels of DNA methylation in mammals.
 LSH may regulate DNA methylation via its interactions with nucleosomes and/or with the de novo DNA methyltransferase DNMT3B.
-In collaboration with Dr Irina Stancheva's lab, we are using structural and biochemical methods to establish how LSH interacts with and remodels nucleosomes and how it cooperates with DNMT3B.
+We are using structural and biochemical methods to establish how LSH interacts with and remodels nucleosomes and how it cooperates with DNMT3B.